 - Air Travel: Social distancing on planes can be difficult.
 However, most viruses and bacteria do not spread easily because of how air circulates and is filtered on airplanes.

 If you decide to travel by plane, consider how you get to and from the airport.
-This, to decrease any chances of being exposed to the virus.
+This decreases any chances of being exposed to the virus.

 Sani Dental Group is up to date with the new U.S. Government requirements for all air passengers entering the United States, to present a negative COVID-19 test.
 Committed to continuing to provide dental care to our patients, Sani Dental Group can support you in this matter to facilitate your return to the States.